 So, what should you consider before charging for your services?

 First, determine whether you need a monthly retainer.
 Here, you get into an arrangement with the client where you are paid a fee for each month you spend on the project.
-The SEO contract should specify how many months you will be receiving the retainer.
+The SEO services contract should specify how many months you will be receiving the retainer.
 Under this arrangement, you remain available to the clients anytime they need you SEO expertise.
 Monthly retainers are some of the most common and popular ways of charging for SEO services.
 Sign a contract with this stipulation if you are ready to:

 Apart from the retainer, you may prefer to charge clients on a project-to-project basis.
 Under normal circumstances, the SEO expert would charge per project.
 However, there are times when charging hourly rates would also suffice.
 What you charge depends on the client or system you currently use.
 For example, clients may only need your SEO expertise for specific projects.
 Clients may only need you once.
 Project-based services could be one-off.
 They could also involve offering your services if and as when the clients need you.

 Contractual rates are also permissible in this industry.
-Here, the two (or more) parties involved in the SEO project sign an SEO contract.
+Here, the two (or more) parties involved in the SEO project sign an SEO contract template.
 This arrangement lies in between monthly retainers and project-to-project rates.
 It is the ideal arrangement for clients who do not need SEO services every month or week.
 The arrangement seems to work well with SEO agencies whose expertise is required on specific matters but only for a certain period.
 Some of the tasks for which a client may hire an SEO agency under such an arrangement include:

 The SEO expert has to determine the correct amount to charge.

 Here, the expert cannot rely on market forces alone.
 Instead, SEO experts ought to evaluate the client, the amount of work required, and the timeframe.
 All the same, it is good to have a figure in mind in case the client wishes to negotiate further.
 Having a starting point is good.
-Normally, what appears on the SEO contract is the result of hours spent negotiating with the client.
+Normally, what appears on the SEO agreement is the result of hours spent negotiating with the client.
 There are so many factors worth considering before.
 Additionally, the preferred day/date also determines how much you should charge.

 If you operate an agency, chances are high that you often subcontract some of the work clients ask you to do.
 Some clients hire you specifically.
 Therefore, you should inform them that you're likely to give out some aspects of the project to subcontractors.
 If you hire subcontractors regularly, your contract should say so in clear terms.
 Otherwise, the client might cancel the order or sue you for breach of contract.
 After all, the client expects you to do the work, and not somebody else he has not vetted.